Mass spectra of heavy hybrid quarkonia and $\overline{b}gc$ mesons

 In our calculations, we have taken into account nonperturbative terms up to dimension $12$.
 The higher dimensional terms despite the fact that are numerically small may be important to improve the stability of SR calculations.
 We also imposed the strong restriction on the pole contribution $\mathrm{PC}\geq 0.5$ which is necessary to extract reliable predictions for physical quantities under consideration.

-Predictions obtained for the masses of these structures were used to reveal their possible two-body strong decay channels.
+Results obtained for the masses of these structures were used to reveal their possible two-body strong decay channels.
 It has been demonstrated that all charmonium hybrids are unstable against strong decays.
-The hybrid $ 1^{--} $ which was predicted to be stable \cite{Chen:2013eha}, has the mass $ m_{\mathrm{V}}=(4.12\pm 0.11)~\mathrm{GeV}$ and decays through open- and hidden-charm channels to different meson pairs.
+The $\overline{c} gc$ hybrid $1^{--}$ which was predicted to be stable \cite{Chen:2013zia}, in our case has the mass $m_{\mathrm{V}}=(4.12\pm 0.11)~\mathrm{GeV}$ and decays through open- and hidden-charm channels to different meson pairs.